micbay/RaceTimerAndController/README.md

 const int takeOnMeSize = sizeof(takeOnMeNotes)/sizeof(int);
 ```
 ## **Sources of `tone()` Array Melodies**
 [robsoncouto/arduino-songs](https://github.com/robsoncouto/arduino-songs) is probably the biggest library of songs in this format I found.
-These are written as a single array of interwoven note, length, note, length, pattern.
-However, they can be quickly be converted into the 2 array format, used in this project, by making a copy and using search-replace to replace a few, often repeated notes and durations with nothing.
+Unfortunately, they are written as a single array, in an interwoven note, length, note, length, pattern.
+However, they can be quickly converted into the 2 array format, used in this project, by making a copy and using a text search-replace, to replace a few, often repeated, notes and durations with nothing.

-Otherwise, most available melodies in this format are one-off single song projects and must be searched for individually.
+Otherwise, most available melodies in this format are one-off, single song projects, and must be searched for individually.

 <br>